Tesla, Inc was introduced as an electric vehicle (EV) manufacturer in 2003.

 - Tesla Model 3 and Model Y: 1.8 million sales

-It’s expected that 2.5 million units will equal how many Teslas are on the road worldwide by the end of 2022.
+It’s expected that 2.5 million units will have been sold by the end of 2022.

 That said, Musk expects that there will be over 4 million people driving Teslas by the final quarter of 2022.